-However, as the building materials industry is currently experiencing difficult times, there are plans to sell the Tap and Sanitary Ware Division to any party that is keen to expand and tap into the hardware market totalling almost 1,000 dealers.
-The Group will then channel all its effort and resources to further drive the edible oil business growth.
+However, as the building materials industry is currently experiencing very bad times, we have plans to sell the Tap and Sanitary Ware Division to whomever will be keen to expand and tap into the hardware market totalling around 1,000 dealers.
+The Group will then focus all its effort and resources to further drive our edible oil business growth.